 You can use hibernate (suspend to disk) in Windows only if you resume Windows subsequently.
 Furthermore, you can use hibernate (suspend to disk) in Linux only if you attempt to resume Linux subsequently.
 It means that you should shutdown Windows before booting Linux and vice-versa.
 You cannot mix the two operating systems.

-Currently it is not possible to start a program on Vista if UAC is enabled and the program's executable is stored on an Ex2/Ext3 volume.
-An "invalid parameter" message box appears, but the program does not start.
+Currently it is not possible to start a program if UAC is enabled and the program's executable is stored on an Ex2/Ext3 volume.
+An error message box appears, but the program does not start.

-UAC is the feature of Vista that prompts the user to elevate the user privileges to administrator level when necessary.
+UAC is the feature of Windows that prompts the user to elevate the user privileges to administrator level when necessary.
 UAC is enabled by default.
 It is not recommended to disable it.

 File names which end with a dot character

 It is not possible to access or create files and directories if their name ends on a dot character ".".